akka/akka-grpc/docs/src/main/paradox/play-framework.md

 ## Serving gRPC from a Play Framework app

 To be able to serve gRPC from a Play Framework app you must enable [HTTP/2 Support](https://www.playframework.com/documentation/2.6.x/AkkaHttpServer#HTTP%2F2-support-%28experimental%29) with HTTPS and the ALPN agent.
-(This is still somewhat involved and we hope to simplify it)
+(This is still somewhat involved and we hope to simplify it).

 @@@ warning
   To use gRPC in Play Framework you must enable [HTTP/2 Support](https://www.playframework.com/documentation/2.6.x/AkkaHttpServer#HTTP%2F2-support-%28experimental%29).